Azure/wordpress-linux-appservice/WordPress/wordpress_migration_linux_appservices.md

 >**Note:** Migrate the content to a test instance first, validate all E2E scenarios of your website, and if everything works as expected, swap this instance to the production slot.

- You can migrate your site to WordPress on Azure App Service in two ways:
+ You can migrate your site to WordPress on Azure App Service in three ways:

+ 1. Migration Tool
- 1. With WordPress plugin All-In-One WP Migration
+ 2. With All-In-One WP Migration Plugin
- 2. Manual process of migration
+ 3. Manual process of migration

+## 1. Migration Tool

+WordPress migration tool for app services is a one-click service to migrate the WordPress sites running on Windows Azure App Service to a WordPress hosted on Linux App Service.
+Please follow the steps described in this [document](https://github.com/Azure/wordpress-linux-appservice/blob/main/WordPress/WordPress_Migration_Tool.md)

-## 1. All-In-One WP Migration Plugin
+## 2. All-In-One WP Migration Plugin

 This is a very popular and trusted plugin used for migrating sites with ease and is also recommended by the Azure WordPress team.
 However, there are certain things that need to be taken care of before starting on the WordPress migration.